se-workshop-domino/domino-mlops-templates/README.md

 1. User creates git based project in domino and creates the project in github with production representing the main branch of the project.
 2. User includes the worflows and code in folder src/cicd/ listed the template project for jobs , models and apps.
 3. User creates environments in github environments with approvers and corresponding variables and secrets for the environment
+4. User adds for jobs, apps and models in the folder src/project and to the corresponding entity.
-4. User creates a branch of the project from the main branch and works on the code using Domino workspaces.
+5. User creates a branch of the project from the main branch and works on the code using Domino workspaces.
-5. When the user intends to push the code to production, they merge the code to the main branch, triggering the CI/CD pipeline via GitHub Actions workflows.
+6. When the user intends to push the code to production, they merge the code to the main branch, triggering the CI/CD pipeline via GitHub Actions workflows.
-6. The approval process from one stage to another involves approving the stage change in the experiment manager for model governed by experiment manager and GitHub or If they are jobs , apps it would be by github environments, which will deploy the resources to appropriate hardware tier representing the dataplane.
+7. The approval process from one stage to another involves approving the stage change in the experiment manager for model governed by experiment manager and GitHub or If they are jobs , apps it would be by github environments, which will deploy the resources to appropriate hardware tier representing the dataplane.

 ### ENVVIRONMENT VARIABLES
     JOB